K33N-K0-Der/Functions_And_Errors_ETH-AVAX/README.md

 ### Installing

-* Clone this repository or copy the `MoodTracker.sol` file to your local machine.
 * Ensure you have access to the Remix IDE (https://remix.ethereum.org/) or any Ethereum development environment.

 ### Executing program